jerocallejas/starter-academic/content/publication/smarthphone/index.md

 publication: ""
 publication_short: ""

-abstract: This paper analyses the impact of trade policies that seek to improve domestic production on welfare.
-I estimate how an ad-valorem tariff over handset components introduced by the Indian Government affects a firm's decision over price, production location, and product set.
-The preliminary estimates suggest that the analyzed trade policy introduced succeeds in motivating firms to switch to local production.
-As a consequence of this, prices increase, and the number of available products decreases.
-In combination with a decrease in some firms' profits, the introduction of the policy diminishes total welfare.
+abstract: With the aim to encourage domestic mobile handset production, the Indian Government planned to impose tariffs on imported mobile phone components.
+I evaluate the welfare consequences of this policy by computing the consumer surplus as well as the producer surplus changes due to the policy.
+To this end, I implement a structural model of India's mobile phone market where firms can endogenously decide production location, product set, and prices and evaluate the effects of the policy in the counterfactual world.
+The results suggest that the continuation of this policy will  lead to large-scale production relocation, products exiting the market, and price increases leading to a drop in consumer surplus.
 # Summary.
 An optional shortened abstract.
 summary: ""